AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

 };
 ```

-We will see later in Section 4 a concrete example of the planner class.
+We will see later in Section 4 a concrete example of the `Planner` class.

 ## 2.5.
 Other Examples